michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.8.11 =
+- Fixed a bug which could cause warnings "Creating default object from empty value in ...AdminPageFramework_Resource_post_meta_box.php".
 - Fixed a bug calling an undefined method when setting a `help` argument in form section definitions.

 = 3.8.10 - 2016/11/09 =